Financial-Times/origami-website/_tutorials/new-component/create-a-new-component-part-1.md

 ## Build Tools

 Origami components are developed using the [Origami Build Tools](https://github.com/Financial-Times/origami-build-tools) (`obt`) command line interface.
-To work on our component, install Origami Build Tools (`obt`) on your machine:
+To work on our component, install Origami Build Tools (`obt`) on your machine by running this command in your terminal:

 <pre><code class="o-syntax-highlight--bash">npm install -g origami-build-tools</code></pre>